Migracode-Barcelona/old-syllabus-contents/node/week-13/lesson.md

 the response back to the client along with some information.
 You can decide what to send back in your response.

-We're going to run our server on port `3000`, and run a simple `console.log` as our callback function.
-Update your `server.js` file, calling the `app.listen`
-method:

   > Exercise A: Running a Server locally

-  > 1. First create a directory named myapp to hold your application, and make that your working directory:
+  > [1] First create a directory named myapp to hold your application, and make that your working directory:

 ```js
 $ mkdir myapp
 $ cd myapp
 ```

-  > 2. Make a package.json file.
+  > [2] Make a package.json file.
 The package.json file is easy to create from the command line.
 Type the following command into your terminal to get started:

 ```js
 $ npm init